ekianjo/Courserian/README.md

 ## Requirements

 *  Yad (should be easy to install via most distros' repositories)
-*  Python 2.7 (not tested on other versions)
+*  Python 2.7 (not tested on other versions).
+Default on Pandora SZ1.6 and beyond.
 *  Coursera-dl

-For Coursera-dl you can approach the install in two ways:
+For Coursera-dl you can approach the install in two ways depending on what you run Courserian on:

-*  Put coursera-dl and its dependencies directly in the same working folder as Courserian.
+*  On Pandora (running SZ): Put coursera-dl and its dependencies directly in the same working folder as Courserian.
-*  OR the easy way to take care of everything for you:
+*  On a Linux PC: the easy way to take care of everything for you:

 Type in a terminal: